Yashnogida/lp_drums/README.md

 # lp_drums

 Generating Drum Permutations Sheet Music with Lilypond

 This is expecting the lilypond executable to be a path variable.
-To create a sheet of music, edit the a.py file to create the note symbols (drums to permutate) and rules for permutations.
+To create a sheet of music, create or edit a rulefile (Python file in the "rules" directory).
+In the rulefile, indicate the time signature, notes per measure, not symbol, and any filtering in pre_rule and post_rule functions.

-Run "build.bat (filename)" where "filename" is the name of the sheet music pdf that will be put in the "pdf" directory.
-This script will create temp.ly files and run lilypond on the a.ly file (which includes this file) to create the pdf.
+To make a PDF from the rulefile, run the main.py python script with the name of the rule like:

+`python3 main.py [rulefile]`

+PDF will be output in the "pdf" directory.